vishakhadhonde9/Kubernetes/Session-1] Introduction.md

 - Every container in Kubernetes can be given a unique IP, and services can be defined to expose those containers to the outside world.
 - Kubernetes takes care of how containers communicate, even across multiple machines.

+### 7. Multi-Cloud and Hybrid Cloud Support -
+- Kubernetes can run containers across multiple cloud providers or on hybrid cloud environments.
+- It abstracts away the underlying infrastructure, meaning you can move workloads between clouds or between on-premises and cloud environments with ease.